MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ### Task 2: Create and configure Azure Virtual Machines disks

-1. In the [Azure portal](https://portal.azure.com), start a Bash session in Cloud Shell.
+1. At the top of the [Azure portal](https://portal.azure.com) page, click the Cloud Shell icon to start a Bash session in Cloud Shell.

    > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.